 The Administrative nodes for PingFederate will be deployed into the application layer.

-The service ports for each PingFederate runtime and admin instance may be varied to be non-default across each pre-production and production environment should for consistentcy – in particular the runtime engine ports.
+The service ports for each PingFederate runtime and admin instance may be varied to be non-default across each pre-production and production environment should for consistency – in particular the runtime engine ports.

 Similarly, for PingFederate